rexengineering/metaflow/prototypes/jriehl/README.md

 Set-up
 ======

-* Add `flowlib`, `flowd`, `flowctl` to your Python path using the base directory of the prototype.
+* Add `flowlib`, `flowd`, `flowctl`, and `healthd` to your Python path using the base directory of the prototype.
 This is the same base directory that `flowctl` lives in itself.
 For example:
   `export PYTHONPATH=.../rexflow/prototypes/jriehl:$PYTHONPATH`.
 * In another shell, run the etc daemon.
 This will require you to set a `GOPATH`, and add it's `bin` subdirectory to your `PATH`.
 For example: